CaelanDever/Automated-Web-Application-Deployment-and-Monitoring/README.md

 # Automated-Web-Application-Deployment-and-Monitoring

-# Automated Web Application Deployment and Monitoring with Linode

 ## Introduction

 This repository demonstrates a beginner-friendly approach to deploying, automating, monitoring, and scaling a web application using **Linode servers**.
 It provides hands-on experience with essential DevOps tools and practices, making it an excellent learning project for those new to Linux system administration and automation.